 Remove four screws securing the back cover.

 Remove four screws securing the speaker module.

 HP Elite Slice’s optical drive module

-There is no screw securing the optical drive, you can remove the drive by simply rotating the latchs.
+There is no screw securing the optical drive, and you can remove the drive by simply rotating the latch.